This site is optimized for Firefox.

 Sheepgoatmarketing.info is a national directory of sheep and goat producers.
 Another place to locate breeders is Nebraska's U.S. Sheep Breeders Online Directory.
 Never overlook classified ads in agricultural publications and local media as a potential source of breeding stock.
 Facebook and Craig's list can also provide a means to sell and locate breeding stock.

 Regardless of where or from whom breeding stock are purchased, the animals should be isolated for at least 30 days with no fenceline contact with the existing flock.
 Ideally, breeding stock should be purchased from as few places as possible.
-Once the starter flock has been acquired, it is best to close the flock to outside purhcased, except for males.
-It is usually necessary to purchase outside males to prevent excessive levels of inbreeding.
-Unfortunately, artificial insemination is not a viable option for most sheep producers.
+Once the starter flock has been acquired, it is best to close the flock to outside purchased, except for males.
+It is usually necessary to purchase outside males to make genetic improvement in the flock and prevent excessive levels of inbreeding.
+Unfortunately, AI (artificial insemination) is not a viable option for most sheep producers.

 National (state) identification requirements

 In the United States, all breeding sheep are required to have official USDA scrapie identification, usually ear tags.
 The identification should be applied on the farm where the animal was born.
 In some countries, national animal ID may be required.
-When purchasing breeding stock, make sure they are carrying appropriate ID.
+Breed associations also have ID requirements for registered or recorded animals.
+When purchasing breeding stock, be sure they are carrying appropriate ID.

 <= SHEEP 201 INDEX